gordonfreeman01/steam-scraper/README.md

 ```bash
 scrapy crawl products -a url_file=url_file.txt -o output/products_specific.jl --logfile=output/products_specific.log --loglevel=INFO -s JOBDIR=output/products_specific
 ```
-When it completes you should have metadata for all games on Steam in `output/products_specific.jl`.
+When it completes you should have metadata for all games in your URL file in `output/products_specific.jl`.

 ### Crawling a single product on Steam based on its AppID
 You can pass the Steam AppID for a product directly to crawl its page specifically.
 ```bash
 scrapy crawl products -a steam_id=404200 -o output/products_specific.jl --logfile=output/products_specific.log --loglevel=INFO
 ```
-When it completes you should have metadata for all games on Steam in `output/products_specific.jl`.
+When it completes you should have metadata for the game you specified in `output/products_specific.jl`.

 ### Sample output
 Here's some sample output: